 Vitamin B6 was first isolated in the 1930’s.
 The “6” in Vitamin B6 refers to six common forms, namely pyridoxal, pyridoxine (pyridoxal), pyridoxamine, and their phosphorylated forms.

 Pyridoxal phosphate (pyridoxal 5′-phosphate, P-5-P, PLP), the active form of Vitamin B6 is said to be the most versatile organic cofactor in biology.
 More than 140 distinct enzyme activities in your body and brain depend on PLP.[iii]

 The biochemical reactions in your body by PLP-dependent enzymes include the making of hemoglobin, amino acid synthesis and fatty acid metabolism.

 PLP also functions as a coenzyme that catalyzes the release of glucose from stored glycogen.
 Turning it into the type of energy your brain cells can use for fuel.

 - Cerebral Circulation: Vitamin B6 is needed to regulate homocysteine.
 High homocysteine levels are linked to inflammation that can lead to blood vessel damage.
 And possible plaque buildup leading to heart attack or stroke.

 - Neurotransmitters: Vitamin B6 is a cofactor in the synthesis of neurotransmitters dopamine, epinephrine, GABA, norepinephrine, and serotonin.
-Affecting alertness, cognition, memory and mood.
+Affecting alertness, cognition, learning and memory and mood.